 Skip to 1 minute and 48 secondsAnd I'm a professor of surgery.
 I have been part of EWMA since it started in 1991, and I have been past president, past recorder, and many years in council.
 My interest in the wound area has primarily focused on the wound healing process and development of infection, and my relation to this course is that I'm giving a short introduction for EWMA, I'm giving a short introduction about what wound management is, and I am giving examples for how you can treat wounds and infections.

 Educators for the week

 In this video, Professor Karen Ousey, Professor Rose Cooper, and Professor Finn Gottrup introduce themselves.
 They will guide you through the topics of week 1 which will cover the following main areas:

 Professor Finn Gottrup is a specialist in anatomy, general surgery and surgical gastroenterology.
-He is Professor of surgery at the University of Southern Denmark.
-He is the founding member and former president of EWMA and ETRS.
-In 1991, Prof. Gottrup was awarded the world’s first professorship in wound healing and he became Professor of surgery at the University of Southern Denmark in 2003.
+He is Professor of Surgery at the University of Southern Denmark.
+He is the founding member and former president of EWMA and European Tissue Repair Society (ETRS).
+In 1991, Prof. Gottrup was awarded the world’s first professorship in wound healing and he became Professor of Surgery at the University of Southern Denmark in 2003.
 Finn has published extensively and been an invited speaker at conferences all over the world in relation to wound healing, infection, and how to organise wound management.